Ethiopia: Biodiversity

-Ethiopia has 31 endemic species of mammals.
-The African wild dog prehistorically had widespread distribution in the territory.
-However, with last sightings at Finicha'a, this canid is thought to be potentially locally extinct.
-The Ethiopian wolf is perhaps the most researched of all the endangered species within Ethiopia.

 Ethiopia is a global centre of avian diversity.
 To date more than 856 bird species have been recorded in Ethiopia, twenty of which are endemic to the country.
 Sixteen species are endangered or critically endangered.
 Many of these birds feed on butterflies, like the Bicyclus anynana.

 Historically, throughout the African continent, wildlife populations have been rapidly declining due to logging, civil wars, pollution, poaching, and other human factors.
 A 17-year-long civil war, along with severe drought, negatively affected Ethiopia's environmental conditions, leading to even greater habitat degradation.
 Habitat destruction is a factor that leads to endangerment.
 When changes to a habitat occur rapidly, animals do not have time to adjust.
 Human impact threatens many species, with greater threats expected as a result of climate change induced by greenhouse gases.
 With carbon dioxide emissions in 2010 of 6,494,000 tonnes, Ethiopia contributes just 0.02% to the annual human-caused release of greenhouse gases.

+Ethiopia has 31 endemic species of mammals.
 Ethiopia has many species listed as critically endangered and vulnerable to global extinction.
 The threatened species in Ethiopia can be broken down into three categories (based on IUCN ratings): critically endangered, endangered, and vulnerable.

 Ethiopia is one of the eight fundamental and independent centres of origin for cultivated plants in the world.
 However, deforestation is a major concern for Ethiopia as studies suggest loss of forest contributes to soil erosion, loss of nutrients in the soil, loss of animal habitats, and reduction in biodiversity.
 At the beginning of the 20th century, around 420,000 km2 (or 35%) of Ethiopia's land was covered by trees, but recent research indicates that forest cover is now approximately 11.9% of the area.
 The country had a 2018 Forest Landscape Integrity Index mean score of 7.16/10, ranking it 50th globally out of 172 countries.

 Ethiopia loses an estimated 1,410 km2 of natural forests each year due to firewood collection, conversion to farmland, overgrazing, and use of forest wood for building material.
 Between 1990 and 2005 the country lost approximately 21,000 km2 of forests.
 Current government programs to control deforestation consist of education, promoting reforestation programs, and providing raw materials which are alternatives to timber.
 In rural areas the government also provides non-timber fuel sources and access to non-forested land to promote agriculture without destroying forest habitat.

 Organizations such as SOS and Farm Africa are working with the federal government and local governments to create a system of forest management.
-Working with a grant of approximately 2.3 million Euros, the Ethiopian government recently began training people on reducing erosion and using proper irrigation techniques that do not contribute to deforestation.
-This project is assisting more than 80 communities.